 "It is not a museum piece, though the architecture is superb," said President Hinckley.
-"It is a place to be used in honor to the Almighty and for the accomplishment of His eternal purposes" ("This Great Millennial Year," Liahona, Jan.
+"It is a place to be used in honor to the Almighty and for the accomplishment of His eternal purposes" ("This Great Millennial Year," Liabona, Jan.
 2001, 80; Ensign, Nov.
-2000, 67).
+2000, 67). ■ s announced during general conference, a new Duty to God program has been developed under the direction of living prophets to help young men build spiritual strength and fulfill their priesthood duties.